-- 78% of Latinos say they have directly experienced the effects of climate change. - Latino communities face many barriers when dealing with disasters, many of which are caused by government agencies' failure to consider diverse languages, housing and transportation situations, access to information technology, and other needs.
-The barriers include: - Lack of inclusion in disaster planning - Lack of access to clear, multilingual information on disaster preparedness and response, such as emergency alerts - Lack of translated signage and culturally sensitive multilingual service providers - Lack of cultural competence by service providers - Failure to inform immigrants of their right to disaster aid - Failure to address fears of deportation and distrust of government - Discrimination and racial profiling leading to exclusion of individuals from shelters and aid and inquiries about immigration status - Lack of transportation assistance, especially for migrant workers - Unclear process for responding to loss of documents - Failure to acknowledge structural inequities and different social structures in diverse, rural communities - Lack of coordination between different government agencies and tiers in disaster response38
+- 71% of Latinos say climate change is affecting their local community.73 - Latino and Black communities receive disproportionately less aid following natural disasters than white communities, and are the hardest hit in terms of property and income losses.74 - O 11 million undocumented Hispanic and/or Latino immigrants are not eligible for disaster aid.75 - Latino communities face many barriers when dealing with disasters, many of which are caused by government agencies' failure to consider diverse languages, housing and transportation situations, access to information technology, and other needs.
+The barriers include:

+- Lack of inclusion in disaster planning, e.g. the lack of planning for socially and/or geographically isolated communities and unstable housing situations - Lack of access to clear, multilingual information on disaster preparedness and response, such as emergency alerts and signage, and lack of culturally competent service providers - Lack of understanding of the ways information disseminates, and the role of trusted information sources, in Latino and Spanish-speaking communities - O Failure to inform immigrants of their right to disaster aid - O Failure to address fears of deportation and distrust of government - Discrimination and racial profiling leading to exclusion of individuals from shelters and aid and inquiries about immigration status - O Lack of transportation assistance, especially for migrant workers - O Unclear process for responding to loss of documents - O Failure to acknowledge structural inequities and different social structures in diverse, rural communities - O Lack of coordination between different government agencies and tiers in disaster response^{76 77} - O Recommendations for overcoming these barriers can be found in the Emergency Manager's Tool Kit: Meeting the Needs of Latino Communities.